supershaneski/mytrip-hokkaido-app/README.md

 # Application

-Type the location and activity you want to do anywhere in Hokkaido, the app will generate the itinerary.
+Type the location and activity you want to do anywhere in Hokkaido and the app will generate the itinerary.
+Similar previous plans will also be shown as suggestions.

 ![Search](./docs/screenshot1.png "Search")

-Sample itinerary
+Sample itinerary panel

 ![Sample itinerary](./docs/screenshot2.png "Sample itinerary")

 # Code